China shares inch up, outperform Asia; Hong Kong lower

 HONG KONG, Oct 10 China shares outperformed Asian peers and inched higher on Wednesday led by brokers and oil producers for a second straight day on hopes that Beijing will take more market-boosting steps.

-The Hang Seng index, however, ended down 0.1 percent, dragged lower by a weak close overnight on Wall Street due to worries over corporate earnings.
-The main index of Chinese shares listed in Hong Kong rose 0.7 percent.
+The Hang Seng index, however, ended the morning session down 0.2 percent, dragged lower by a weak close overnight on Wall Street due to worries over corporate earnings.
+The main index of Chinese shares listed in Hong Kong rose 0.5 percent.

 China's major insurance companies increased their combined stock holdings by more than 10 billion yuan ($1.6 billion) over the last three trading days and will continue buying equities, the official Shanghai Securities News said on Wednesday.